SharePoint/sp-dev-docs/docs/solution-guidance/security-apponly-azureacs.md

 ## Using this principal in your application without using the PnP Framework library

 Once the principal is created and consented you can use the principal's id and secret to request an access.
-The TokenHelper.cs class will grab the id and secret from the application's configuration file.
+The TokenHelper.cs class will use the id and secret from the application's configuration file.

 ```csharp
 using Microsoft.SharePoint.Client;